 WITNESS.
 And I doubt we'll see each other again.

 MICHAEL.
-I hope not.
-I regret I asked you to be our witness.
+Never, I hope.
+I regret I've asked you to be our witness.

 WITNESS.
 And I'm grateful to you for that.